beyondcode/skeleton-php/README.md

 ## PHP Package Boilerplate

-This package was generated using the [PHP Package Boilerplate](https://laravelpackageboilerplate.com).
+This package was generated using the [PHP Package Boilerplate](https://laravelpackageboilerplate.com) by [Beyond Code](http://beyondco.de/).